May half term Camps are 29-31st May for 8-11s and 2-5th June 2021 for 11-16s

-Main camp was full with 86 campers with Barney Jones the main speaker & mini-camp had 63 campers and Dave Cox was the main speaker. the weather was good for both camps.
+Sadly we had to cancel the 2020 May camps due to Covid. the 2021 Main camp had 60 campers with Andrew King, Adam Laughton & Calix Furus among the guest speakers.
+Mini-camp had 32 campers and Dave Cox was once again the main speaker. the weather was good for both camps.
 The camps are held at the Hollands family farm and are run in conjunction with our church at Hambro Road, Streatham, and the Association of Grace Baptist churches (South East).
+Thankfully, current guidelines allow us to run the camps this year.

-Anyone older than 16 can come on the GBM Youth Camp.
+Anyone 16 or older can come on the GBM Youth Camp.
 Click on that tab for more details.

 If you have anyone who is a member of your church who could be encouraged to come as a helper for either or both camps (especially the 2nd camp) then please ask us for a staff application form (or download one below).
 It is useful for follow-up work to have someone who was there, and also particularly if you are sending any young or first time campers on the mini-camp, they may find it easier to cope if there is a familiar face nearby.